-Quarter 3 2013: In order to consolidate its interest in Australia, Falcon acquired Sweetpea's 50 million shares or 24.2% interest in Falcon Australia in July 2013.
+Quarter 3 2013: In order to consolidate its interest in Falcon Australia, Falcon acquired Sweetpea's 50 million shares or 24.2% interest in Falcon Australia in July 2013.
 Following the completion of the share purchase, Falcon owned 96.9% of the issued share capital of Falcon Australia.
 The total value of the consideration was CDN\$22.6 million consisting of \$3 million in cash and the balance in Falcon common shares.
 Sweetpea, a wholly owned subsidiary of PetroHunter Energy Corporation, then held 10.7% of the issued share capital of Falcon.
 Falcon further consolidated its position in September 2013 when it has completed the purchase of 2,462,686 shares from certain of the remaining shareholders in Falcon Australia.
 The consideration was 2.25 common shares in Falcon for every one Falcon Australia ordinary share held.
-The valuation used in this offer was the same used in the acquisition of the Sweetpea 24.2% holding.
+The valuation used in this offer was the same used in the acquisition of the Sweetpea

+24.2% holding.
 As a result of this transaction, 5,541,044 new Falcon common shares were issued.
 Following the completion of the above transactions, Falcon holds 202,462,686 shares in Falcon Australia, representing 98.1% of its issued share capital.

-Quarter 4 2013: On 1 November 2013, Falcon announced that Falcon Australia, had entered into an agreement with CR Innovations AG ("CRIAG") to acquire its 4% Overriding Royalty Interest ("ORRI") relating to its exploration permits in the Beetaloo Basin.
-On 17 December 2013, Falcon announced that Falcon Australia, had entered into an agreement with Malcolm John Gerrard, Territory Oil & Gas LLC and Tom Dugan Family Partnership LLC ("TOG Group") to acquire up to 7% (seven eighths) of their 8% private ORRI over Falcon Australia's Exploration Permits in the Beetaloo Basin.
-The Group completed the two agreements to acquire 8% of the privately held ORRI at a total cost of just \$7 million, of which \$1 million was paid in November 2013 and the further \$6 million was paid on completion of the 2014 Beetaloo farm-out with Origin and Sasol.
-In addition, the Group has secured agreement to acquire a further 3% based on two five year call options granted to Falcon at a future combined cost to Falcon and its farminee partners, in their proportionate share of \$20 million leaving only a 1% royalty in private hands.
+Quarter 4 2013: On 1 November 2013, Falcon announced that Falcon Australia, had entered into an agreement with CRIAG to acquire its 4% ORRI relating to its exploration permits in the Beetaloo Basin.
+On 17 December 2013, Falcon announced that Falcon Australia, had entered into an agreement with the TOG Group to acquire up to 7% (seven eighths) of their 8% private ORRI over Falcon Australia's Exploration Permits in the Beetaloo Basin.
+The Group completed the two agreements to acquire 8% of the privately held ORRI at a total cost of \$7 million, of which \$1 million was paid in November 2013 and the further \$6 million was paid on completion of the 2014 Beetaloo farmout with Origin and Sasol.
+In addition, the Group has secured agreement to acquire a further 3% based on two five year call options granted to Falcon Australia at a future combined cost to Falcon Australia and its farminee partners, in their proportionate share of \$20 million leaving only a 1% royalty in private hands.

-Quarter 2 2014: On 2 May 2014, the Group announced that Falcon Australia, had executed definitive agreements including a Farm-Out Agreement and Joint Operating Agreements (collectively the "Agreements") with Origin Energy Resources Limited, a subsidiary of Origin Energy Limited ("Origin") and Sasol Petroleum Australia Limited, a subsidiary of Sasol Limited ("Sasol"), to each farm into 35% of Falcon's Exploration Permits in the Beetaloo Basin, Australia (the "Permits").
+Quarter 2 2014: On 2 May 2014, the Group announced that Falcon Australia, had executed definitive Agreements with Origin and Sasol, to each farm into 35% of Falcon's Exploration Permits in the Beetaloo Basin, Australia.
 The Agreements completed on 21 August 2014.
 Falcon Australia received A\$20 million cash on completion.

-Quarter 2 2014: Three (EP-76, EP-98 and EP-117) of Falcon Australia's four Beetaloo Permits were due for renewal at 31 December 2013.
+Quarter 2 2014: Three (EP-76, EP-98 and EP-117) of Falcon Australia's then four Beetaloo permits were due for renewal at 31 December 2013.
 As part of the renewal process, Falcon agreed to relinquish approximately 26% of the three Permits which was not considered to be core to the unconventional play in the Beetaloo Basin by Falcon, Origin and Sasol.
 The renewal of the three Permits was completed on 30 April 2014.
 Falcon Australia's fourth permit, EP-99, which was due for renewal at 31 December 2014 was surrendered as it too was not considered to be core to the unconventional play.

-Quarter 3 2014: On 21 August 2014, Falcon completed its Farm-Out Agreement and Joint Operating Agreement with Origin (appointed Operator) and Sasol (collectively the "farminees"), each farming into 35% of Falcon's exploration permits in the Beetaloo Basin, Australia.
-Falcon received A\$20 million cash from the farminee, with the Farminees to carry Falcon in a nine well exploration and appraisal program over the next four years.
+Quarter 3 2014: On 21 August 2014, the Group completed its Farm-Out Agreement and Joint Operating Agreement with Origin (appointed Operator) and Sasol, each farming into 35% of Falcon's exploration permits in the Beetaloo Basin, Australia.
+Falcon received A\$20 million cash from the farminee, with the farminees to carry Falcon in a nine well exploration and appraisal program over the next four years.